 Stress seems to be ubiquitous.
 Many people feel a lot of stress and are caught in the rat race.
 They have to do countless things at the same time while the clock is ticking.
 But what is it exactly?

-The physiological stress response to threatening dangers is, in terms of evolutionary biology, a relic of olden times.
+The physiological response to threatening dangers is, in terms of evolutionary biology, a relic of olden times.
 Its typical signs such as increased blood pressure, accelerated heartbeat, improved circulation of the muscles and the provision of energy are physical reactions to decision situations: Fight or flight from attackers or wild animals.

 These reactions are triggered by the stress hormones adrenaline, norepinephrine and cortisol.
 They make the body ready to react in critical situations.
 The so-called eustress is, therefore, a completely natural physical reaction to a challenge.

 The physical response, on the other hand, has remained the same.
-As always, the dose decides: if the stress becomes too much and there is no vent, it becomes a problem.
+As always, the dose decides: if the pressure becomes too much and there is no vent, it becomes a problem.